BioEnergy Control System

 Leads to fatigue, decline, and reduced resilience over time.

-The physical folding and looping of DNA that determines which genes interact and how they’re expressed.
+The physical folding and looping of DNA that determines which genes interact and how they are expressed in response to cellular signals.

-An emerging mark involved in brain function, memory, and dynamic gene activation.
+An epigenetic mark involved in brain function, memory, and dynamic gene activation in response to internal and environmental signals.

-Protein machines that reposition DNA-histone structures to control gene accessibility.
+Protein complexes that reposition DNA–histone structures to control gene accessibility in response to cellular signals.

 PhysEm: The Third Brain